Data reviewed and confirmed for accuracy and freshness: (June/2026)

 Due to their exceptional utility, service animals are often given exclusive access to places where pets otherwise won’t be allowed.
 Their owners are exempt from paying pet deposits and other charges, can take them along on a plane, and also take them to work if their presence doesn’t cause any health or safety risk at the workplace.

 Emotional support animals are completely different in the eyes of the law.
-While service animals are meant to be a form of physical or psychological aid for their owners, ESAs are mental aid.
-They are expected to provide emotional support to their owners through companionship.
+While service animals are meant to be a form of physical or psychological aid for their owners, ESAs serve a different purpose.
+They are expected to provide emotional support to their owner through companionship.

-The best part about owning an emotional support animal is that they don’t need any sort of training in order to qualify as an ESA.
-That said, this doesn’t mean they are any less useful, though – they just already know their part by providing companionship to their owners!
+One of the best parts about owning an emotional support animal is that they don’t need any sort of training in order to qualify as an ESA.
+This doesn’t mean they are any less useful, though – they just already know their part by providing companionship to their owners!

 However, this does not mean that you shouldn’t train them at all.
 You have to be mindful of how they behave around other people and animals.
 It’s a good idea to teach them some basic skills and to make sure that they always listen to you when you’re in public.